Toyota BSM & Rear Cross Traffic Alert Malfunction

-Toyota offers a range of safety systems, such as the Star Safety System and Toyota Safety Sense, on many of its models.
+On many of its models, Toyota offers a range of safety systems, such as the Star Safety System and Toyota Safety Sense.
 In addition to these systems, some Toyota models are equipped with Blind Spot Monitor (BSM) and Rear Cross-Traffic Alert (RCTA) features.
 These two systems work together to provide the driver with additional visibility and awareness of surrounding vehicles that may not be visible in the driver’s line of sight.
 By acting as an extra “pair of eyes,” the BSM with RCTA can help prevent collisions with other vehicles while driving on the highway or backing up in a parking lot.

 How does Toyota Rear Cross Traffic Alert work?